EvanMerk/f1tenth_simulator_2/README.md

-# THIS REPO IS NO LONGER MAINTAINED
+# THIS REPO IS EXPERIMENTAL
-## If you need a F1TENTH simulation in ROS, we have moved to a containerized ROS 2 simulation here: [https://github.com/f1tenth/f1tenth_gym_ros](https://github.com/f1tenth/f1tenth_gym_ros)
+## If you need a F1TENTH simulation in ROS2, The containerized ROS 2 simulator is here: [https://github.com/f1tenth/f1tenth_gym_ros](https://github.com/f1tenth/f1tenth_gym_ros)

 # F1TENTH Racecar Simulator

-This is a lightweight 2D simulator of the UPenn F1TENTH Racecar.
+This is a lightweight 2D simulator of the UPenn F1TENTH Racecar ported directly to ROS2.
-It can be built with ROS, or it can be used as a standalone C++ library.
+It can be built with ROS2, or it can be used as a standalone C++ library.

 https://f1tenth.readthedocs.io/en/latest/going_forward/simulator/index.html